 For protection of natural areas to receive support, people need to be aware of the benefits that such areas provide – both to the infrastructure of a successful City and to the individual.
 Every year some 4000 schoolchildren and 400 adults participate in outdoor educational programs run by the Society.
 These focus on meeting curriculum needs such as learning about wetlands or the role of decomposition, but also introduce children to the enjoyment of simply being outside.

 Protection of urban parks such as the Weaselhead and GlenmoreParks requires active stewardship, much like the stewardship of Indigenous peoples before us and in the present.
 Their preservation of this area for centuries serves as inspiration for the Society’s efforts now.
-Thousands of people hike, bike, run, and wander through them every day.
-Litter gets dropped deliberately or accidentally, so every year the Society organizes litter pick-ups to keep the Parks clean and inviting for its users.
-Seeds of non-native plants blow in or are dropped by birds from the surrounding gardens, and some take root and spread, threatening to displace the native vegetation.
+Thousands of people hike, bike, run, and wander through the parks every day.
+Litter gets dropped deliberately or accidentally, so every year the Society organizes litter pick-ups to keep the space clean and inviting for its users.
+Seeds of non-native plants blow in or are dropped by birds feeding in the surrounding gardens, and some take root and spread, threatening to displace the native vegetation.
 To combat this and preserve the wonderful diversity of plants and animals, the Society has an ongoing volunteer weed control program.
 The Society encourages participation in Citizen Science efforts that help build better and more effective stewardship, and as no natural area or its inhabitants can thrive in isolation, the Society asks people to extend the care and respect they show for this small but very special place to all Alberta.

 The goal of the Society is to protect and maintain the rich biodiversity of the Weaselhead/Glenmore area for the benefit and enjoyment of everyone in Calgary, now and into the future.